Your heat pump is frozen. Now what?

-It is expected for a heat pump to become icy during the winter, so all heat pump systems have a defrosting function.
+Heat pumps are expected to become icy during the winter, so they include a defrosting function.
 When the defrost control board detects conditions for ice formation, it activates the reversing valve.
 The reserving valve reverses the refrigerant flow during the defrost mode and sends hot refrigerant into the outdoor coil, as it would in cooling mode.
 The hot refrigerant raises the internal temperature of the outdoor unit, defrosting the heat pump condenser unit.
 When the defrost mode is operating, your heat pump relies on your auxiliary heat to keep your home up to the thermostat's set temperature.
-Read more about what your auxiliary heat is here.
+Read more about what auxiliary heat means in our blog about it.

 The defrost cycle lasts approximately 10 to 15 minutes.
 Afterward, the heat pump system will function normally, with the defrost mode triggered as needed.